personium/legacy-docs/en/app-developer/671_Engine_Script_Samples.md

 }
 ```

-bodyとして返す配列要素はinputStreamを取ることができます。
+The array element returned as body can take an inputStream.

 ```
 function(request) {
-  var is = .... (ファイル取得など)
+  var is = ....
+(File acquisition etc)

   return {
         status: 200,
         headers: {"Content-Type":"text/plain"},